 Live class sessions will be held weekly to reinforce concepts learned that week and to practice answering questions together.
 Submitted worksheets will be due after class time to allow students to ask questions before turning in those assignments.

 Who should enroll?

-The well-prepared applicant also has completed a physical science course and has a good foundation in algebra.
+The well-prepared applicant is in grades 9-12 and has completed a physical science or general science course and has a good foundation in algebra.
 Also, online learning requires a great degree of organizational and time management skills on the part of the student.
 Students who are ready to improve in this area and can take responsibility for initiating interaction with the instructor for help should register for this course.